 Fees are expected to rise annually in line with inflation.

-For further information on fees please visit I am starting my graduate entry medicine course in 2018/19.
+For further information on fees and bursaries please visit I am starting my graduate entry medicine course in 2020/21.

 Tuition fees can be paid upfront at registration, or in instalments through the year.